 Submissions are currently being accepted from the chapter for the following honor awards.
-There is no fee for these submissions.
+There are no fees for these submissions.

 Community Service Award

 To recognize an individual citizen, a community organization, a governmental agency or a local company or corporation who has made a significant effort contributing to the advancement of architecture, the arts or the environment within the community.

 The Mellen C. Greeley Craftsmanship Award is for work demonstrating superior quality of workmanship in the building construction industry.
 Any individual, team, subcontractor or general contractor who directly executed or was responsible for any phase of building construction may be nominated.
 Work performed entirely or primarily in a Partnership may also be nominated.
 Work shall be located within the Duval, Nassau, St. Johns or Clay Counties, and have been completed during the five previous calendar years.